AYANOP6/OCRTranslator/README.md

 ## **My Learnings**
 - Firebase Translation API
 - Text-To-Speech Implementation
-- How Locale Works in Android
+- How Locale Works in Android (To support Multiple Languages in Android)

 ## **Project Status**
 Project is Completed.
-Give it a Try By Downloding it From [Here.]()
+Give it a Try By Downloding it From [Here.](https://drive.google.com/file/d/1uc1xc-7uLoO1OQ2EdIzRSuFofasoHp33/view?usp=sharing)

 ## **Project Screen Shot(s)**